Skip to content

 Thursday, May 14, 2026 | 5:00–7:00 PM

-Join us for the annual Science, Technology, and Society Studies (STSS) Graduate Presentations and Reception, celebrating the work of this year’s graduating certificate students: Dan Tibbles, Cameron Musard, Rin Huang, Rachael Diamond, and Erica Bigelow.
+Join us for the annual Science, Technology, and Society Studies (STSS) Graduate Presentations and Reception, the first in-person event in a long while, celebrating the work of this year’s graduating certificate students: Dan Tibbles, Cameron Musard, Rin Huang, Rachael Diamond, and Erica Bigelow.

 The STSS Graduate Certificate Program at the UW introduces students to the interdisciplinary field of science, technology, and society through coursework, mentorship, and independent research.
-Through their studies, they develop specialized portfolios that reflect their intellectual interests and contributions, this capstone experience is an opportunity to hear from students about their research and to engage with our STSS faculty and affiliates community, and celebrate the culmination of their work and our year together.
+Through their studies, they develop specialized portfolios that reflect their intellectual interests and contributions.
+This capstone experience is an opportunity to hear from students about their research, to engage with our STSS faculty and affiliates community, and to celebrate the culmination of their work and our year together.
 A reception will follow the presentations.

 Student Presenters